310mc/https-310mc.github.io-tl/source/_posts/scout/spring_bed.md

 ## Translation Notes

 [^1]: They're adorable little bottles popular in Japan.
-More info [https://sendai-experience.com/en/ex/22 here].
+More info <a href="https://sendai-experience.com/en/ex/22" target="_blank">here</a>.
 [^2]: This is a reference to Buddhist forgiveness, which in essence boils down to one forgiving another so that they may move on from their current situation; the student in question doesn't want to be trapped by her feelings of jealousy and anger anymore, and therefore forgives Anzu for making her feel that way.
 It's not a method those in the western world are familiar with, which is why it might come off oddly for Anzu to accept the girl's forgiveness in lieu of an actual apology for what happened, but this is in accordance with what cultures that practice Buddhism are familiar with.
-More information on forgiveness in Buddhism can be found [https://jackkornfield.com/the-practice-of-forgiveness/ here].
+More information on forgiveness in Buddhism can be found <a href="https://jackkornfield.com/the-practice-of-forgiveness/" target="_blank">here</a>.